caelcs/quarkus-template/README.md

 - ✅ Dependencies update detection
 - ✅ Use github actions for CI at pull request, main and release branches
 - ✅ Attached native binary to the release on github
-- ✅ Published docker images to docker hub
+- ✅ Published docker images to GHCR
-- ✅ Attached docker image reference to the release on github

 In terms of testing: